maciakl/Setup-Assistant/old.md

+---
+title: Old Versions
+layout: default
+active-old: active

+---

+#Old Versions

 Please note that for best user experience you should use the most recent SetupAssistant version.

-Old Version Download Links:
 ---

+####Download Links:

 *   [v1.5.4][1]
 *   [v1.4.0][2]